Who are you?

 Those who believe that a trauma can be so severe that one represses all memory for the event have presented no convincing evidence to support their position.
 The scientific consensus that trauma severity and memory for the trauma are positively correlated -- in other words, the more severe the trauma, the less we are able to forget it -- has yet to be overturned, and not for a lack of trying.

-Even if this scientific consensus were to be convincingly disputed, the fact would remain that recovered memory therapy can instill false memories.
+Even if this scientific consensus were to be convincingly disputed, the fact would remain that recovered memory therapy can and does instill false memories.
 In other words, if it were discovered that people can repress memories of trauma -- as distinguished from normal forgetting -- and later recover them (again, there is no evidence for either of these claims), this does not change the fact that recovered memory therapy can result in the implantation of dangerous and harmful false memories.
 Therefore, if our scientific understanding of trauma and memory evolves to accommodate the potential for memories of severe trauma to be repressed -- and we believe this to be profoundly unlikely given the current body of evidence -- recovered memory therapies will remain, in our opinion, a form of malpractice.

 What about Multiple Personality Disorder (MPD) and Dissociative Identity Disorder (DID)?
+Is DID real?

 What should I do if a loved one is harmed by these practices?